Why learn Italian in the car?

 In the case of public transport, you can focus on learning even better.

-Now that you found the time to learn Italian in the car, the bus, the subway, or walking, what’s the best way to do it?
+Now that you found the time to learn Italian in the car, on the bus, on the subway, or walking, what’s the best way to do it?

 What are the best apps to learn Italian while driving?

 What’s the best way to learn Italian in the car?

 I’ll show you the best way to learn Italian in the car and make the most of your drive time.

 There are many learning resources out there and it’s trendy to learn Italian by yourself with an app.
 Podcasts are popular, too.